 The supervisory authorities shall also take into account any costs to the participating insurance or reinsurance undertaking or insurance holding company or mixed financial holding company, or to any related undertaking, that making such own funds available for the group is likely to entail.

-3. When considering whether certain eligible own funds cannot effectively be made available to cover the group Solvency Capital Requirement, the following items shall be assumed not to be available:
+3. The following items shall be assumed not to be effectively available to cover the group Solvency Capital Requirement:

 (a) ancillary own funds;